 A verbal order by telephone may be approved by an authorized local agency staff member to issue (1) month of benefits; however, the signed and completed WIC-27 must be received by the local agency within 1-2 weeks before additional benefits may be issued.

 Can a physician use a stamp for their signature?

 No, the physician’s signature is required.

-What if the physician did not complete section C for the “WIC Supplemental Food” on the Medical Documentation Form (WIC-27)?
+Who can complete section C “WIC Supplemental Food” on the WIC-27 form?

 Yes.
-Other WIC food, including milk, may also be provided to an individual participant if medically warranted and with medical documentation.
+Other WIC food, including milk, may also be provided to an individual participant if medically warranted.

 Is WIC allowed to provide low-fat milk to a child who is between 12-23 months of age, if medical documentation is provided?

 No. There is no provision in the policy allowing children between the ages of 12-23 months of age to receive low-fat milk.

 Can a woman or child receive a combination of exempt formulas and/or WIC-eligible nutritionals?

 If indicated on the WIC-27, participants may receive combinations of exempt formulas and/or WIC-eligible nutritionals up to 910 fluid ounces per month.